andrewrunxiyu/wechatircd/README.md

 # wechatircd

-Bouncer from WeChat to IRC
+Bouncer from WeChat to IRC.
+Absolutely still in the development stage.

+Will probably require `itchat`, `miniirc` and `omgircd`.